 Registering the service with injector

-All the application dependencies are registered with the Providers.
-The every injector has a Provider associated with it.
+We register all dependencies of the application with the Providers.
+Every injector has a Provider associated with it.
 The Providers metadata of @NgModule

 , @Component